sketchplugins/plugin-directory/README.md

 - [Indigo.Design](https://cloud.indigo.design/resources), by Infragistics: Create, edit, and apply themes to your Indigo.Design UI Kit based designs and publish them as prototypes to the Indigo.Design cloud.
 - [Inker8](https://github.com/inker8/sketch-plugin), by Zack Young: A spec exporter for Sketch which can copy text/css/svg icons with only one click.
 - [Install Library Bundle](https://github.com/bomberstudios/install-library-bundle), by Ale Muñoz: Installs a bunch of shared Sketch Libraries at once, because life is too short for clicking links.
+- [Inter Letter Spacing](https://github.com/giliamverheide/sketch-inter-letter-spacing), by Giliam Verheide: Sketch plugin that dynamically sets letter spacing of layers using the Inter font.
 - [Inter UI Character Spacing](https://github.com/qruzz/InterUI-Character-Spacing), by Michael Nissen: Package to correct the character spacing for the InterUI font in Sketch
 - [iosViews](https://github.com/charimon/iosviews), by Andrew Charkin: Sketch Plugin to generate iOS view code
 - [Jane Doe](https://github.com/konki-vienna/jane_doe), by Konstantin Demblin: This Sketch Data plugin adds localized profile names (powered by uinames.com) to your design. - Get diversity into your content.